SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     range : float
 ```

-Reveals an area around the game entity.
+Reveals the area around the game entity on the ingame map.

 **range**
-Determines the radius of the circular area around the game entity that is revealed.
+Radius of the area around the game entity that is revealed.

 ## ability.type.Live